-Jake Olkkola, who previously served as associate athletic director at UD since 2010, was named the senior associate athletics director for finance and administration in January, 2015.
+Jake Olkkola, who joined the University of Delaware Athletics staff in 2010, serves as Senior Associate Athletics Director and currently oversees UD Recreation Services.A member of the athletics senior administrative team, he previously served as Director of Recreation Services at UD and was named the senior associate athletics director for finance and administration in January, 2015.

 Olkkola oversaw the renovation and construction of the addition to the Carpenter Sports Building that was dedicated on Aug.
 26, 2013.
 The showcase of the $25 million project is a three-story, 45,000-square-foot addition, complete with an indoor walking and jogging track and the very latest in fitness equipment.
 Complementing the addition is a new student lounge equipped with the latest technology features.